RECOMMENDATIONS FOR TRAVELERS, STUDENTS. INSTRUCTORS, AND OTHER VISITORS TO BERLIN, POTSDAM, AND DRESDEN

 Tkalec, Marita, Geschichte Berlins in 60 Objekten.
 Was haben Elche und Kondome mit der Geschichte Berlins zu tun?
 Lese mal dieses Buch und finde es heraus!

 Fallada, Hans, Jeder stirbt für sich allein.
 Für mich bleibt dieser Roman aus dem Jahr 1947 eine der besten fiktiven Darstellungen von Berlin in der NS-Zeit.
-Bas Buch basiert auf der wahren Geschichte eines Berliner Ehepaares, das Widerstand leiste, von der Gestapo gejagt und hingerichtet wird.
+Bas Buch basiert auf der wahren Geschichte eines Berliner Ehepaares, das Widerstand leistete, und dann von der Gestapo gejagt, verhaftet und hingerichtet wurde.

 Recommended Films and Series